tfh0007/Script-To-Compile-OS161-Kernel/README.md

 The script needs to be executed in a bash based window, such as terminal.
 If the os prevents execution of the script (autoCompileKernel) then permissions will need to be allowed

-To allow permissions you can use chmod
-For a regular user
+To allow permissions you can use chmod.
+For a regular user:

   $ chmod u+x autoCompileKernel

-should be good enough
+should be good enough.

 Once permissions are estabilished the script can easily be run with